neura-sx/graphene-book/book/interfaces/FAQs.md

 ---
 > Is it possible to remove a private key from the `wallet.json` file?

-No, it's not as all private keys are stored inside the file in one big lump of encoded data.
+No, it's not, as all private keys are stored inside the file in one big lump of encoded data.
 But there is always this work-around available: you can create a new `wallet.json` file and import all keys from the previous file except the ones you wanted to remove.

 ---